About Us

 Partnerships and Networks

-We work in partnership with local, national and global movements to amplify diverse women’s voices against systemic and structural oppression.
+We work in partnership with local, national and global movements to amplify voices against systemic and structural oppression.
+We commit to respectful and reciprocal collaborations across many sectors.

 Autonomy and Self-Determination

-We respect and promote women’s autonomy to make the choices that are best for them as we support them in their journey to freedom from violence.
+We respect and promote individuals’ autonomy to make the choices that are best for them as we support them in their journey to freedom from violence.
+We centre our services around people’s experiences and decisions.

 Board of Directors